awsdocs/amazon-comprehend-developer-guide/doc_source/how-it-works.md

 + [BatchDetectSentiment](API_BatchDetectSentiment.md)

 **Topic Modeling**
 The `StartTopicsDetectionJob` operation starts an asynchronous operation that processes a set of documents stored in an Amazon S3 bucket to determine the topics in the document set\.
-Amazon Comprehend trains its topic model on the set of documents that you supply, and then assigns documents and topics based on the insights that it discovered\.
+Amazon Comprehend trains its topic model on the corpus of documents that you supply, and then assigns documents and topics based on the insights that it discovered\.